LukeYoung3000/LSY-Genisys/README.md

 **Start/Stop:** Toggles the Genisys slave server to start and stop.

+**Last Master IP:** Shows the IP address of the last received message from a Genisys master.
+This can help determine if this slave has multiple masters polling it.

+**Responce Counter:** Is the current number of responce messages this slave has send to the master.

 **Notes:**
 The parameters above can not be changed while the server is running.
 Server must be stoped and restarted to register the updates.

 ## Limitations

-- Genisys indications only (Control messages are ignored "0xFC").
-- UDP only (RS232 and TCP not implemented).
+- UDP only (RS232 and TCP to be designed)
+- Genisys Slave/Server only (Genisys Master/Client to be designed)
+- CRC checksums are not currently validated (They can be anything and still pass)
+- LSY::DataFrame objects are not currently thread safe.
+These objects will be used by the Genisys lib and by user code, so they should be thread safe.

 ## Known Issues
-- Missing menu item to open log window.
-- Application crashes if server is running when app is closed.
+- The library can't handle alot of messages for different slave IDs hosted on the same UDP port.
+This can likely be fixed by improving byte buffer processing.
+- Multiple Genisys masters polling the same Genisys slave may lead to sync issues.

 ## License
 MIT (see LICENSE.txt)

-## Development Details
+## Development Tools
-C++, Winsock, wxWidgets (wxFormBuilder), Genisys Lib, Visual Studio 2022 Solution.
+C++, Winsock, wxWidgets (wxFormBuilder), Visual Studio 2022.